MasonWirtz/MasonWirtz.github.io/Publications.md

   <img width="200" height="200" src="/images/PublicationsPhoto.png">
 </p>

-This page houses my list of publications, including previous and upcoming theses, journal articles, book chapters as well as conference presentations.
-This page is always up to date and new projects, published work and submitted manuscripts will be added on a rolling basis.
-The respective data for each work will also be uploaded, but the interested reader is referred to my [osf](https://osf.io/gn4m7/) account for the most up-to-date data and projects.
-As soon as preprints are available, they will be linked to this page and uploaded to my [ResearchGate](https://www.researchgate.net/profile/Mason-Wirtz) account.
+This page houses my list of publications and is always up to date.
+Published work and submitted manuscripts will be added on a rolling basis.
+The interested reader is also referred to my [osf](https://osf.io/gn4m7/) account for the most up-to-date data and projects.
+As soon as pre- and/or postprints are available, they will be linked to this page and uploaded to my [ResearchGate](https://www.researchgate.net/profile/Mason-Wirtz) account.

 <br>